Swindon: Television

 Between 1973 and 1982, the town had its own cable television channel called Swindon Viewpoint.
 This was a community television project run mainly by enthusiasts from studios in Victoria Hill, and later by Media Arts at the Town Hall Studios.
 It was followed by the more commercial Swindon's Local Channel, which included pay-per-view films.
 NTL (later Virgin Media) took over the channel's parent company, ComTel, and closed the station.

 Education

 The borough of Swindon has many primary schools, 12 secondary schools, and two purpose-built sixth-form colleges.
 Three secondary schools also have sixth forms.
 There is one independent school, Maranatha Christian School at Sevenhampton.

 Secondary schools

+The secondary schools in the Borough of Swindon are: